Bread Technologyintermediateprofessional bakers21 min read · updated 2026-06-26

 • Declared on label as "Dried Wheat Sourdough" — transparent and consumer-friendly

 When added to a straight dough, Aromaferm introduces the acidic and aromatic character of a mature pre-ferment without requiring a separate fermentation vessel or hours of scheduling.
 It does not replace the structural changes in gluten that a live sponge provides, but it delivers the flavour profile that makes sponge-and-dough bread distinctive.
-See formula card formula-aromaferm-addition in data.json.
+See the formula card below.

 5. Method 3: Chorleywood Bread Process (CBP)